Skip to main content

 toolAn external tool call

-You can also capture or suppress inputs/outputs with capture_input and capture_output, and attach custom metadata with the attributes parameter:
+Capture or suppress inputs/outputs with capture_input and capture_output, and attach custom metadata with the attributes parameter:

 @traced(